kubernetes/autoscaler/vertical-pod-autoscaler/FAQ.md

 Note: the commands will differ if you deploy VPA in a different namespace.

-2. How can I use Prometheus as a history provider for the VPA recommender?
+### How can I use Prometheus as a history provider for the VPA recommender

-Configure your prometheus to get metrics from cadvisor.
+Configure your Prometheus to get metrics from cadvisor.
 Make sure that the metrics from the cadvisor have the label `job=kubernetes-cadvisor`

 Set the flags `--storage=prometheus` and `--prometheus-address=<your-prometheus-address>` in the deployment for the `VPA recommender`.
 The `args` for the container should look something like this: